StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 Unfortunately, paywalls cripple usable intertextuality in almost all of academia proper.
 Scummy for-profit publishing corporations keep human knowledge (even taxpayer-funded human knowledge) behind lock and key.
 For whatever inexplicable reason, lots of academics also seem hell-bent on keeping everything printed in dusty physical books rather than publishing resources on indexable computer networks.
 Having dealt with enough inter-library loans in my day -- just to cite a paragraph or two accurately -- I still get depressed at how much knowledge is made largely inaccessible for no particularly good reason.

 At any rate, soapbox aside, I wanted a way to make referencing resources other than my own completely seamless -- something instant, something with actually-good user experience.
-The internet supports general reference to pages and sections with hyperlinks and id attributes (on header tags, for example), but I want to be able to link *directly* to paragraphs or even sentences I reference.
+The internet supports general reference to pages and sections with hyperlinks and id attributes (on header tags, for example), but I want to be able to link *directly* to the paragraphs or even sentences I reference.
 Why not?
 It is technically possible, and has been for many years.
 So why in the world isn't it done absolutely everywhere, since it is so superior?

 While it is still mysterious to me why very few others implement these seemingly-obviously-superior direct sentence-level citation links, I *can* explain how I accomplish such in the materials of this site.
 This will be the focus of the next several sections.